hhphu/InfoSec/Projects/TryHackMe/attacking-defending-aws/iam-privilege-escalation/iam-enumeration.md

 - To enumerate an IAM Principal via resource policy:
 	1. Create the resource that supports a resource-based policy
 	2. Update it to allow access for the Principal you want to test whether it exists
 	3. If !exists -> error message.
 Else: the update is implemented.

+### ANSWER THE QUESTIONS
+**- If an IAM Principal does not exist, what does an attempt to update the resource-based policy to include the "Principal" return?**

+-> `error message`

 ## Enumerate IAM Users and Roles
 - Quiet Riot is a tool used for unauthenticated enumeration of AWS/Azure Active Directory/Google Workspace users/principal.
 [Github](https://github.com/righteousgambit/quiet-riot)